PaulineSpinga/blog/content/blog/HCI/hci-ultimate-display.md

 **Potential Future Realization**

 **Multi-Sensory Displays**: Sutherland suggested that displays should engage as many senses as possible.
-While sight and sound have been extensively explored, the integration of other senses like touch and even smell could be areas of future development, creating more immersive and realistic experiences.
+While sight and sound have been extensively explored, the integration of other senses like touch and even smell could be areas of future developments, creating more immersive and realistic experiences.

 **Advanced Kinesthetic Displays**: Sutherland discussed the force required to move a joystick and the potential for a kinesthetic display.
 Future developments might involve more sophisticated kinesthetic displays, allowing users to interact with virtual objects with a higher degree of realism.